traefik/traefik/docs/content/reference/install-configuration/tls/certificate-resolvers/tailscale.md

 !!! info "Referencing a certificate resolver"

     Defining a certificate resolver does not imply that routers are going to use it automatically.
-    Each router or entrypoint that is meant to use the resolver must explicitly [reference](./cert-resolvers.md#acme-certificates) it.
+    Each router or entrypoint that is meant to use the resolver must explicitly [reference](../../../../routing/routers/index.md#certresolver) it.

+### Tailscale Certificates Renewal

+Traefik automatically tracks the expiry date of each Tailscale certificate it fetches and starts to renew a certificate 14 days before its expiry to match the Tailscale daemon renewal policy.